When does a perturbation of the equations preserve the normal cone: Perturbation of filter-regular sequences

-An elements $f \in R$ is called $J$-filter regular if $f$ is a $J$-filter regular sequence of one element, i.e. $f \not\in \fp$ for any associated prime $\fp \not\supseteq J$ of $R$.
+An element $f \in R$ is called $J$-filter regular if $f$ is a $J$-filter regular sequence of one element, i.e. $f \not\in \fp$ for any associated prime $\fp \not\supseteq J$ of $R$.
 It is easy seen that this condition is satisfied if and only if there exists a number $n$ such that $J^n(0:f) = 0$.
-Note that a $J$-filter regular element needs not belong to a system of parameters.

 Let $I$ be an ideal of $R$.
 Let $\bar f$ denote the residue class of $f$ in $R/I$ and $\bar J = (J+I)/I$.
 For convenience we say that $f$ is a $J$-filter regular element in a quotient ring $R/I$ if $\bar f$ is a $\bar J$-filter regular element.
 It is clear that $f_1,...,f_r$ is a $J$-filter regular sequence if and only if $f_i$ is a $J$-filter regular element in $R/(f_1,...,f_{i-1})$, $i = 1,...,r$.
-Unlike a regular sequence, The property of being a $J$-filter regular sequence is not permutable, i.e. it depends on the order of the elements in the sequence.
-The following examples give large classes of $J$-filter regular sequences.
+Unlike a regular sequence, $J$-filter regular sequence is not permutable, i.e. it depends on the order of the elements in the sequence.